 5.1.1.8 CW charging

 The Communication Waiting (CW) service enables the application server to indicate to the subscriber, that there is at least one new communication is requested, and that no resources are available for that incoming communication.
 The user has then the choice of accepting, rejecting or ignoring the incoming communication.
 The maximum number of communications that may be waiting is a service provider option.
 If the current number of communications waiting is equal to the maximum, then any new attempted incoming communication request shall be rejected with a busy cause.

-The charging of the CW subscribers is measured by the MMTel AS handling CW in offline charging only.